arrow_left_alt

 Custom fields

-These are fields that are mainly used for internal purposes, such as integrations.
+These are fields that are mainly used for internal purposes, such as integrations or premium extensions.
 These fields are not used for filtering.

 Basic uses of properties